isomerpages/sndgo-corp/media-hub/parliament/_posts/2021-01-04-post-singpass-facial-verification-minister-vivian-balakrishnan.md

 permalink: /media-hub/parliament/20210104
 layout: post
 ---
-## PQ on SingPass and OneKey Token
+## Increasing need to use SingPass and the discontinuation of the OneKey token

 **Fourteenth Parliament Of Singapore – First Session For The Sitting On 4 January 2021**